-6 RECORD KEEPING
+7 RECORD KEEPING

-- The school will keep a record of all medicines administered to individual pupils, using Templates D or E stating what, how and how much was administered, when and by whom in a bound book.
-Any side effects of the medication to be administered at school will be noted. - A second person will witness the administration of all medicines including controlled drugs. - A record will be made where medication is held by the school but selfadministered by the pupil and singed by a member of staff.
+The school will keep a record of all medicines administered to individual pupils, stating what, how and how much was administered, when and by whom in a bound book.
+Any side effects of the medication to be administered at school will be noted.

+A second person will witness the administration of all medicines (including controlled drugs if applicable).

+A record will be made where medication is held by the school but self-administered by the pupil.. i.e. diabetic medication.

-7 SAFE STORAGE OF MEDICINES
+8 SAFE STORAGE OF MEDICINES

-- Medicines will be stored strictly in accordance with product instructions paying particular note to temperature and in the original container in which dispensed. - Pupils know where their medication is stored and are able to access them immediately or where relevant know who holds the key. - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and not locked away. - A few medicines require refrigeration.
-They will be kept in a clean storage container, clearly labelled, and stored in the Medical Room or in fridge in kitchen, which is not accessible to pupils.
-A temperature log of the refrigerator will be taken during the period of storage. - Medication will never be prepared ahead of time and left ready for staff to administer. - An audit of pupil's medication will be undertaken every half term disposing of any medication that is no longer required. - It is the parent's responsibility to ensure their child's medication remains in date.
+Medicines will be stored strictly in accordance with product instructions - paying particular note to temperature and in the original container in which dispensed.

+Pupils know where their medication is stored and are able to access it immediately.

+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and not locked away.

+A few medicines require refrigeration.
+They will be kept in a clean storage container, clearly labelled, and stored in the Kitchen refrigerator, which is not accessible to pupils.
+A temperature log of the refrigerator will be taken during the period of storage.
+(Recommended temperature is between 2°C & 8°C.)

+Medication will never be prepared ahead of time and left ready for staff to administer.

+An audit of pupil's medication will be undertaken every half term aand any medication that is no longer required will be given to parents to dispose of safely.

-The school will not remind parents when their child's medication is due to expire.
+It is the parent's responsibility to ensure their child's medication remains in date.
+However, the school will remind parents when their child's medication is due to expire.

-8 DISPOSAL OF MEDICINES
+9 DISPOSAL OF MEDICINES

-- Parents are responsible for ensuring that date-expired medicines are returned to a pharmacy for safe disposal.
-The return of such medicines to parents will be recorded; - Parents should also collect medicines held at the end of the summer term.
-If parents do not collect all medicines, they will be taken to a local pharmacy for safe disposal; - Sharp boxes will always be used for the disposal of needles.
+Parents are responsible for ensuring that date-expired medicines are returned to a pharmacy for safe disposal.
+The return of such medicines to parents will be recorded;

+Parents should also collect medicines held at the end of the summer term.
+If parents do not collect all medicines, they will be taken to a local pharmacy for safe disposal;

+Sharp boxes will always be used for the disposal of needles.

-9 HYGIENE AND INFECTION CONTROL
+10 HYGIENE AND INFECTION CONTROL